xitrum-framework/xitrum-doc/guide/en/filter.rst

 --------------

 Before filters are run before an action is run.
-They are funtions that take no argument and returns true or false.
-If a before filter returns false, all filters after it and the action will not be run.
+If a before filter responds something, all filters after it and the action will not be run.

 ::